TriplyDB/Documentation/docs/triply-etl/extract/formats/index.md

 With `loadRdf()` extractor, it is also possible to extract data from web pages / HTML, which contain Schema in JSON-LD.
 This is possible because most websites contain linked data annotations that use [Schema.org](https://schema.org/).

-Such LD is enclosed in a tag:
+Such linked data is enclosed in a tag:
 ``````html
 <script type='application/ld+json'>...</script>
 ``````
-It is possible to load such linked data with TriplyETL.

 Schema markup is how Google can serve up rich results (also called rich snippets and rich cards).